 Upon completion of drilling operations, the operator must reclaim portions of the well location and access road no longer needed for active, long-term production and transportation operations.
-The BLM requires interim reclamation of these areas (e.g., recontoured, topsoil respread, proper color of facilities achieved, noxious weeds controlled, erosion controlled, and desirable vegetative community established) while the well is in production.
-Interim reclamation ensures protection of the environment during the life of the well and ensures topsoil will remain viable until the topsoil is reused for final reclamation.
-The BLM must document all interim reclamation inspections.
+The BLM requires interim reclamation (IR) of these areas (e.g., re-contoured, topsoil re-spread, proper color of facilities achieved, noxious weeds controlled, erosion controlled, and desirable vegetative community established) while the well is in production.
+IR ensures protection of the environment during the life of the well and ensures topsoil will remain viable until the topsoil is reused for final reclamation.
+The BLM must document all IR inspections.

-The AFMSS includes the Interim Reclamation inspection activity code (IR), which is associated with the ES inspection type.
-Code to ES/IR when conducting interim reclamation inspections and related compliance activities for well and facility locations and associated on lease roads and pipelines.
+The AFMSS includes the IR inspection activity code (IR code), which is associated with the ES inspection type.
+Code to ES/IR when conducting IR inspections and related compliance activities for well and facility locations and associated on lease roads and pipelines.

-Conduct interim reclamation inspections to ensure compliance with the applicable reclamation requirements, including those outlined in: the approved APD's or Sundry Notice's Surface Use Plan of Operations (including applicable Conditions of Approval); Onshore Oil and Gas Order No. 1; any pertinent lease terms and conditions; and /or orders/instructions of the authorized officer.
+Conduct IR inspections to ensure compliance with the applicable reclamation requirements, including those outlined in: the approved APD's or Sundry Notice's Surface Use Plan of Operations (including applicable Conditions of Approval); Onshore Oil and Gas Order No. 1; any pertinent lease terms and conditions; and/or orders/instructions of the authorized officer.
 Guidance on items to evaluate when conducting an IR activity is also provided in the inspection items outlined on the "Production and Interim Reclamation" inspection form and Chapter 6 of The Gold Book: Surface Operating Standards and Guidelines for Oil and Gas Exploration and Development, current edition.

-An environmental specialist trained in reclamation practices and monitoring, typically a Natural Resource Specialist, an Environmental Protection Specialist, or a Surface Compliance Technician, should perform interim reclamation inspections.
+An environmental specialist trained in reclamation practices and monitoring, typically a Natural Resource Specialist, an Environmental Protection Specialist, or a Surface Compliance Technician, should perform IR inspections.
 To ensure proper reclamation practices, surface specialists should require operator notification prior to reclamation activities and witness a sampling of those activities.
-At a minimum, the initial inspection should occur within 6 months to 1 year (weather permitting) after well completion to ensure the operator has completed the earthwork necessary for interim reclamation.
-These initial interim reclamation inspections are high priority.
-The BLM inspectors should conduct subsequent/follow-up interim reclamation achieves successful seeding and germination and until the well, facility, or road location achieves successful interim reclamation.
-These subsequent/follow-up interim reclamation inspections are low priority.
+At a minimum, the initial inspection should occur within 6 months to 1 year (weather permitting) after well completion to ensure the operator has completed the earthwork necessary for IR.
+These initial IR inspections are high priority.
+The BLM inspectors should conduct subsequent/follow-up IR inspections periodically to ensure successful seeding and germination and until the well, facility, or road location achieves successful IR.
+These subsequent/follow-up IR inspections are low priority.

-When the operator has met the BLM's interim reclamation (IR) standards, additional IR activities are generally no longer necessary unless the operator re-disturbs the reclaimed area during future drilling or workover operations.
+When the operator has met the BLM's IR standards, additional IR activities are generally no longer necessary unless the operator re-disturbs the reclaimed area during future drilling or workover operations.
 In general, the BLM considers IR of a site successful when the operator has:

-i.
-Recontoured all areas not needed for active, long-term production and transportation operations to the original landform, where possible, or created an interim landform that is stable, allowing sufficient flat area for the setup of a smaller workover rig and support equipment;
+- i.
+Re-contoured all areas not needed for active, long-term production and transportation operations to the original landform, where possible, or created an interim landform that is stable, allowing sufficient flat area for the setup of a smaller workover rig and support equipment; - ii.
+Spread 100 percent of the salvaged topsoil on the re-contoured slopes in as close proximity to the well facilities and road surface as practical, allowing for active well operations (such as a teardrop access road for trucks hauling of fluids or inspecting

-- ii.
-Spread 100 percent of the salvaged topsoil on the recontoured slopes in as close proximity to the well facilities and road surface as practical, allowing for active well operations (such as a teardrop access road for trucks hauling of fluids or inspecting the well); - iii.
-Reasonably eliminated or prevented establishment of noxious weeds at all disturbed sites; - iv.
+- the well); - iii.
+Reasonably eliminated or prevented establishment of noxious weeds at all disturbed sites: - iv.
 Minimized surface runoff and erosion; and - v.
 Successful establishment of the desired vegetative community on the majority of the well or facility location and the road cut and fill slopes.